 Proper preparation is the key step to getting a smooth professional paint finish on anything!

-Sand in the direction of the grain, paying extra attention to the
+Always sand in the direction of the grain.
+Pay extra attention to the places where boards connect.

 Once the entire piece is sanded down, vacuum it to remove dust, debris, and sawdust.
-I do not have a shop vacuum so I use my household Dyson.
+Before I had a shop vacuum I use my household vacuum.
 If you have a dusting attachment, use it to help loosen anything on the surface of the wood.

 After the surface of the wood is vacuumed and appears clean.
 Use a tack cloth to pick up the fine dust particles from the wood.